Awesome / Robin Hood

 - Also Made of Win: Her idea of "one last fling to make her more comfortable in her marriage" was robbing her future husband blind on the very eve of their wedding.
 After all the hell Gisborne had been putting Marian through throughout Series 1 (and probably since before then), it was such a viscerally satisfying "Fuck you."

 - In the Ridley Scott film, when Marion fights a would-be rapist by seducing him into relaxing his defenses and plunging a knife into his neck at the right moment.
+And then kicks him the face!
 No need of a hero for her... until later.

 - Marion and the feral kids rescuing the trapped villagers while the French are attacking Nottingham.